Genocide studies: 2020s

 In the 2020s, Holocaust scholars published their analyses of the allegations of genocide in the October 7 Hamas-led attack on Israel and on the topic of Gaza genocide.
 Raz Segal and Luigi Daniele argued that a crisis in the overlapping fields of studies occurred, stating, "We argue that the crisis stems from the significant evidence for genocide in Israel's attack on Gaza, which has exposed the exceptional status accorded to Israel as a foundational element in the field, that is, the idea that Israel, the state of Holocaust survivors, can never perpetrate genocide."
 Omar McDoom, describing the two fields of study together as HGS (Holocaust and genocide studies), observed a split in the HGS community in which "Israel-uncritical" researchers saw "only Hamas [as having] transgressed", while another part of the community saw "both sides [being] engaged in legally and morally problematic violence".
 McDoom's analysis found "evidence strongly suggestive of bias in favour of Israel" by a part of the community and made recommendations on "ethical obligations and good practices for scholars engaged in public commentary" in the field.

 In March 2025, several genocide and holocaust scholars launched the Genocide and Holocaust Studies Crisis Network, on the basis of an open letter undersigned by 400 scholars.
+Taner Akcam argues that the field must make a "clean break" with those scholars who continue to deny the Gaza genocide.